khakhalin/notes/00_queue_to_do.md

 * difference between conda and pip
 * What is flask?
 * how to extend vocabulary for DL word-embedding?
-* tableau - read more about.
-Is there a way to "learn it" just enough to report it?
-Any tests on it?
 * File unfinished article descriptions currently dumped at [[deepneuro]], [[intrinsic_plasticity]], [[dendritic_comp]]
 * Reread 3 notes for papers linked in the [[ticket]] note
 * Django (alternative to Flask, slightly less popular)